omnibond/idm-scripting/microsoft/exchange/readme.md

 **Importing the Driver Configuration**

-Import the file Rules\Scripting-ExShell-IDM3_6_0-V5.xml from your installation directory.
+Import the XML configuration file (IDMScripting-version.xml) in the Rules directory in your installation directory.
 See the Scripting Driver documenation for more details.

 ### Configuring the Exchange Scripts